flavioluiz/flavioluiz.github.io/port-hamiltonian.md

 --------------------------------------------------------

 The port-Hamiltonian formulation can also be extended to infinite-dimensional systems (PDEs), as beam and fluid equations.
-Then, appropriated [discretization methodologies](https://www.researchgate.net/publication/222522902_Hamiltonian_discretization_of_boundary_control_systems) can be used for obtaining a finite-dimensional representation that guarantees that the interconnection structure and passivity characteristics of the original system are conserved.
+Then, appropriate [discretization methodologies](https://www.researchgate.net/publication/222522902_Hamiltonian_discretization_of_boundary_control_systems) can be used for obtaining a finite-dimensional approximation that guarantees that both the interconnection structure and the passivity characteristics of the original system are conserved at the finite-dimensional level.

 At ISAE, we have an experimental device that consists in an aluminium plate with a tip tank that can be partially filled with liquid.
 We've used the port-Hamiltonian formulation to model this system